CAFAudit/audit-service/docs/en-us/Architecture.md

 # Architecture

-Audit Management is a service for logging application events on a per tenant basis.
+In CAF Auditing, audit events are logged on a per application per tenant basis.
+The Audit Management Web Service is used to facilitate the addition of new applications and new tenants.

+In order to use CAF Auditing with an application you must first specify the audit events that the application uses, and the parameters that are associated with each of the events.
+The events are specified in an XML file known as the Audit Event Definition File.

+When the Audit Event Definition File has been authored it can be used in two ways:

+1. to generate an application-specific client-side auditing library
+2. to register the application with the Auditing Management Web Service

-An application and its events are defined in an Audit Event Definition File that is used to generate an application-specific client-side auditing library.
+As stated the Audit Event Definition File can be used to generate an application-specific client-side auditing library.
 The generated client-side Java library is used to send audit event messages to the Apache Kafka messaging service.

-On the server-side, with the use of the Audit Management Web Service API, the application's Audit Event Definition File is used to create an application's audit event schema within Vertica.
-The Web API is then used to register a tenant with one or more applications.
+On the server-side, with the use of the Audit Management Web Service API, the application's Audit Event Definition File is used to create an audit event schema for the application within Vertica.
+The Web Service API is then used to register a tenant with one or more applications.
 It creates application audit event tables for the tenant and configures the Kafka-Vertica Scheduler to load the audit events into the tables.

 Apache Kafka receives Audit events for an application's tenant from the client-side library and partitions them into per application per tenant topics.
 The Kafka-Vertica Scheduler listens to these topics and streams the events to the tenant's application audit table in Vertica.